Resource Marginal Problems: Preliminary Notions on Topological Properties

-From now on the topology defined for states will be understood as the one induced by the trace norm $\norm{\cdot}_1$.
+Finally, we briefly discuss compactness.
+From now on, the topology defined for states will be understood as the one induced by the trace norm $\norm{\cdot}_1$.
 Also, to talk about topology of sets of states $\bm{\sigma}$, we consider the distance measure

-One can check that this gives a metric, since the triangle inequality of Eq.~\eqref{Eq:VectorNorm} directly follows the triangle inequality of $\norm{\cdot}_1$~\cite{QCI-book}.
+One can check that this gives a metric since the triangle inequality of Eq.~\eqref{Eq:VectorNorm} directly follows from the triangle inequality of $\norm{\cdot}_1$~\cite{QCI-book}.
 In what follows, the topological properties are understood as induced by this norm.
-For the clarity of the proof, the {\em data-processing inequality} of $\norm{\cdot}_1$ reads

-Conceptually, it means that after a processing channel, two information carriers can only be less distinguishable.

-Now we start with the following fact, which means that $\C_Q$ defined in Eq.~\eqref{Eq:CQ} inherits closedness from $Q$. \begin{alemma} A given set $Q\subseteq\mathcal{S}_\rms$ is compact if and only if $\C_Q$ is closed. \end{alemma} \begin{proof} We first show the necessity, and then we will prove the sufficiency.

-{\em ``$\Leftarrow$'' direction.--} If $\C_Q$ is closed, then $Q = \C_Q\cap\mathcal{S}_\rms$ is also closed (both are treated as subsets of the space of linear operators acting on a finite-dimensional system $\rms$).
-The compactness of $Q$ follows from the fact that it is bounded in a finite-dimensional space.